To promote rigorous and reproducible statistical and quantitative sciences for UF Health Cancer Center researchers.

 - Supports development of novel quantitative approaches.
 Division of Quantitative Sciences members research new quantitative methods required by state-of-the-art research to enable the advancement of cancer research.

 - Engages in methodological research.
-Members with biostatistical expertise, strategically aligned to a Cancer Center research program, contribute towards furthering the statistical or bioinformatics methods relevant for each Research Programs goals.
+Members with biostatistical expertise, strategically aligned to a Cancer Center research program, contribute to furthering the statistical or bioinformatics methods relevant for each Research Program’s goals.

 - Encourages collaboration.
 With members from a wide variety of backgrounds, the Division is able to leverage broad quantitative expertise.
 Groups of members are able to work together to approach standard problems in unique and productive ways.

-Ji-Hyun Lee, DrPH, joined the UFHCC as director of the Division of Quantitative Sciences and Biostatistics Shared Resource in July 2018.
-Dr. Lee is also professor of Biostatistics at the Department of Biostatistics in the College of Public Health and Health Professions and in the College of Medicine.
-Prior to joining the department, Dr. Lee was Director of the Biostatistics Shared Resource at the University of New Mexico Comprehensive Cancer Center for four years and a faculty member of Biostatistics at the Moffitt Cancer Center for 11 years.
+Prior to joining UF, Dr. Lee was Director of the Biostatistics Shared Resource at the University of New Mexico Comprehensive Cancer Center for four years and a faculty member of Biostatistics at the Moffitt Cancer Center for 11 years.
 Dr. Lee earned her doctorate in biostatistics from the University of North Carolina at Chapel Hill.
 She is an elected American Statistical Association (ASA) Fellow and a Certified Professional Statistician through the ASA (PStat®).
 Her research interests include clinical trials, group randomized trials based on communities, methods for repeated measurements, Bayesian approach and Best Statistical practices.
-You can reach her at firstname.lastname@example.org and 352-273-9079.

 See the member list.